 Sometimes you don’t want speed at all—you want near full comprehension.
 When I was in school, I needed to read most textbooks in a way that I could retain nearly every fact and idea I encountered later.
 It’s not just full comprehension you want, but long-term memory of the information.

 Here cognitive science offers some suggestions.
 A principle of memory is that we remember what we think about.
 So if you want to remember the ideas of a book, highlighting bolded passages isn’t the best idea.
-Highlighting causes you to think about bolded words, not what they means.
+Highlighting causes you to think about bolded words, not what they mean.

 Some alternatives are taking paraphrased, sparse notes or rewriting factual information you want to remember as questions to self-quiz later.